How to Format USB Drive on Linux? [Your Step-by-Step Guide Here] - Qiling

 Step 3.
 Format the USB Drive

-Once you've chosen the proper device, you can begin formatting.
-The Format Partition option may be found by selecting the Gear icon in the bottom menu.
+Once you've chosen the proper device, you can begin formatting by selecting the Gear icon in the bottom menu and choosing the Format Partition option.

 You can choose the partition type, name your USB drive, and wipe any previously stored data using the dialogue that appears.
-FAT is the recommended partition type because it is compatible with all systems and gadgets.
-If you prefer, you can choose any other kind.
+FAT is recommended for its compatibility with all systems and gadgets.
+Other options are available if you prefer.

-Next, move on to the prompt that displays a data loss warning by clicking Next.
-To finish formatting your USB in Linux, click Format.
+To finish formatting your USB in Linux, click Next to move on to the prompt that displays a data loss warning, then click Format.

 If you still have some doubts, read the answers to the following questions.